Essay, oratorical contests offers scholarship opportunities for Pitt County students

 The Optimist Club of Greenville is accepting applications for its annual essay contest and oratorical contest.

-The essay contests asks participants to compose a 700- to 800-word essay.
+The essay contest asks participants to compose a 700- to 800-word essay.
 The topic for the 2021-22 School Year is “How Does an Optimistic Mindset Change My Tomorrow?”

 The local club winner will be entered in the NC East Optimist District contest.
 The district contest winner will receive a $2,500 scholarship from Optimist International Foundation.